 Jillian Michaels Ripped in 30 is a 30-day exercise program fronted by former Biggest Loser fitness trainer, Jillian Michaels.
-Released in 2011, it has a lot of excellent feedback from purchasers who have successfully undertaken it to lose weight, lower their body fat percentage and sculpt their muscles.
+Released several years ago, it has a lot of excellent feedback from purchasers who have successfully undertaken it to lose weight, lower their body fat percentage and sculpt their muscles.

 Suitable for intermediate to advanced level exercisers who are looking for an intense workout, new exercisers can follow the trainer who does the easier version, and those who already fit can follow the advanced trainer to increase the intensity further.

 Consisting of four workouts, each of which is done for a week, these become progressively more challenging.
 The workouts are done 5 to 6 times a week for a week, giving you 1 or 2 exercise-free days.

 In this Jillian Michaels Ripped in 30 review, we will look at a general overview of the program, its pros, its cons, the exercises you will be doing and the fitness tools you will need to get the most from your sessions.

 *Due to the high-impact nature of some of the cardio exercises in this program, anyone who suffers from joint problems should follow along with the modifier or consider doing a lower-impact workout, such as Jillian’s 90 Day Body Revolution.
 (Click the link to the left to read a review.)

 The Ripped in 30 workouts follow Jillian’s signature 3-2-1 format, this being 3 minutes of strength training, followed by 2 minutes of cardio, and 1 minute of ab work.
 Each workout is approximately 35 minutes long, including a Warm-Up and a Cool-Down.
 The purpose of the Warm-Up is to begin elevating your heart rate while gently elongating and warming your muscles, to help prevent injury.
 The Cool-Downs consist of stretches, designed to release any tightness caused by the moves.